-To qualify for a GCA scholarship, students must have attended Grapeview School for a minimum of one year between kindergarten and eighth grade and be graduating from an accredited high school.
+To qualify for a GCA scholarship, students must be graduating from an accredited high school.
+Students who attended Grapeview School for one or more years will have special consideration, but all seniors may apply.
 The award may be used at any state or private university, college, vocational/technical school or trade school in the United States that is accredited by the state where it is located or by industry.
 Evaluation considerations for awards include academic achievement, financial need, involvement in school, service and community activities (particularly in the Grapeview community), and evidence of work in high school that shows preparation for further education and the student’s major/career plan.

-- Students at other high schools should use the online application link, listed below.
-Online application and supporting documents are due no later than March 15.
+Students at other high schools should apply through the Google Forms application no later than March 15th.

-For questions or more information, please contact Leslie Nuttman, GCA Scholarship chair at firstname.lastname@example.org
+For questions or more information, please contact the committee chair, listed below.

 Leslie Nuttman, Chair